•

 templatetag, since a settings form is different from an adminform.
 In

-these cases we still were using the django class names, which resulted
+these cases we were still using the django class names, which resulted

 in using 'wide' as the class name, which wasn't correct.